frc2204/frc-2023/README.md

 [![CI](https://github.com/FRC2204-Rambots/frc-2023/actions/workflows/main.yml/badge.svg)](https://github.com/FRC2204-Rambots/frc-2023/actions/workflows/main.yml)

 This is the code for the 2023 season of the FIRST Robotics Competition.
 It is written in Kotlin with Java interoperability and uses the WPILib library.
+This project requires Kotlin 1.8+, Kotlin Serialization 1.8+, GradleRIO 2023.4.1+

 # Robot Features
 ## Drivetrain